 “So, what are the techniques your sifu taught you?
 Care to share with me?”
 I wanted to know.

 “My sifu taught me to concentrate on my defilement.”
-Defilement is your defects of characters, such as the seven deadly sins.
+Defilement is your defect of characters, such as the seven deadly sins.

 “Oh, what are the defilements in your life that you would like to get rid of?”
-He seemed such a nice kid, I wonder what were his defects of characters.
+He seemed such a nice kid, I wonder what were his defect of characters.